7 Ways to Turn a Boring, Ho-Hum Job into Your Dream Career

 Identify them and list them.
 Seriously.
 Take a couple minutes and write down 10 to 25 benefits of your job, including the workout center, paid vacation, health insurance, softball league, and yes, the holiday party with open bar.

 By focusing on the positives, really highlighting them, you will feel better about your job.
-These positive quotes will inspire you to see the glass half-full.

 Plot your exit